-While eucalyptus is already a low maintenance, hardy bush to begin with, using dried eucalyptus for crafting is perfect and pairs well with sola wood flowers.
+While eucalyptus is already low maintenance, hardy bush, to begin with, using dried eucalyptus for crafting is perfect and pairs well with sola wood flowers.
 It’s a combination that

 will last a long time.
 No need for mixing flower food in a vase full of water or trimming the stems every 3 days to prevent bacteria growth.
 This piece can keep for months and will not lose a single leaf while indoors.

 It’s perfect for people with busy lifestyles, who want to keep their place spruced without the inconvenience of taking care of a living plant inside their home.
 We particularly love the Silver Dollar eucalyptus for the volume it adds to centerpieces.
 The big, round leaves also provide a backdrop for big and dainty flowers alike.